 The Commonwealth Trans-Antarctic Expedition 1957/58 is largely forgotten today, yet it was a hugely important scientific endeavour that tried to understand much more about the enormous frozen continent that has such a fundamental effect on our climate.
-Its principal aim was to achieve what Shackleton had failed to do in 1914 – cross Antarctica from one side to the other via the South Pole.
-They had much better equipment than Shackleton, but even so they were relying on converted farm tractors in the far-below-zero conditions.
+Its principal aim was to achieve what Ernest Shackleton had failed to do in 1914 – cross Antarctica from one side to the other via the South Pole.
+The expedition team had much better equipment than Shackleton, but even so they were relying on converted farm tractors in the far-below-zero conditions.
 Would they succeed where he failed?

 Certainly project success goes beyond being on time, on budget, and meeting quality goals.
 These make up the traditional Triple Constraint or Iron Triangle.
 It definitely focuses on having a satisfied customer, but what ‘satisfied’ means needs a lot of consideration and consulation.